Ledger art

-Ledger art is a term for narrative drawing or painting on paper or cloth, predominantly practiced by Plains Indian, but also from the Plateau and Great Basin.
+Ledger art is narrative drawing or painting on paper or cloth, predominantly practiced by Plains Indians but also from the Indigenous peoples of the Plateau and Great Basin.
 Ledger art flourished primarily from the 1860s to the 1920s.
 A revival of ledger art began in the 1960s and 1970s.
 The term comes from the accounting ledger books that were a common source of paper for Plains Indians during the late 19th century.

 Battle exploits were the most frequently represented themes in ledger art.
 Many ledger artists documented the rapidly changing environment by portraying new technologies such as trains, as well as encounters with European Americans and American soldiers.
 Other themes such as religious practices, hunting, and courtship were also subjects.
 Many ledger artists worked together with ethnologists, to document cultural information such as shield and tipi designs, winter counts, dances and regalia.

 Historical precedents

 Ledger art evolved from Plains hide painting.
 Among Plains tribes, women have historically painted abstract geometrical designs, such as those found in parfleches, whereas men paint representational designs.
 The men's designs were often heraldic devices or visions painted on shields, tipis, shirts, leggings, or robes.
 Before the Plains tribes were forced to live on reservations in the 1870s, men generally painted personal feats in battle or hunting.
 Plains ledger art depicted communally acknowledged events of valor and tribal importance in order to gain status for the individuals who participated in them, and their band and kin.
 Plains pictorial art emphasizes narrative action and eliminates unnecessary detail or backgrounds.
 Figures tended to be drawn in hard outlines and filled with solid fields of color.

 These narrative works were all historically painted on animal hides – particularly buffalo hides.
 When buffalo became scarce after the US federal government's eradication programs, Plains artists began painting and drawing on paper, canvas, and muslin.